Sunday, January 30, 2022

 My husband and I have a large empty plastic bin in our garage that has this list on a paper on top of it that we set up to see in case of evacuation, but even so, we estimate it took us 20 minutes of running up and down the stairs from our first floor to our second floor to gather what we needed.
 We could see our local neighbors have the same dilemma as they were packing up their cars.
 We prided ourselves that we left first, but in retrospect, it took too long.
 If fire danger was imminent we should have left immediately.
 Material things are not important and we have decided to prepare better for the future.
 This evacuation was a practice and from now on we are not storing anything important on our upper floor and we are filling that bin ahead of time as much as possible.
 Next time we will gather what we can when there is a pre-evacuation call and leave immediately when the evacuate call comes in.

 This website and this one also have lists of "Go Bag" necessities with the recommendation to have a flashlight, a portable fire extinguisher, sturdy shoes in case you have to run, N95 face masks to filter smoke, hand sanitizer, a small first aid kit, a whistle, sleeping bag or blanket, and to have a Family Communication Plan that designates an out-of-area friend or relative as a point of contact to act as a single source of communication among family members in case of separation.
-It is easier to call or message one person and let them contact others than to try and call everyone when a phone, cell, and internet systems can be overloaded or limited during a disaster.
+It is easier to call or message one person and let them contact others than to try and call everyone when a phone, cell, and internet system can be overloaded or limited during a disaster.

 4) Document and Insure your Property.